blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Docker.md

 - `RUN` executes commands in a new layer and creates a new image.
 So it is recommended to chain them together.
 	- e.g. it's used for installing software packages
-- `CMD` sets default commands and/or parameters for the container, which can be overwritten from the command line when a Docker container runs.
+- `CMD` sets default commands and/or parameters for the container.
 	- If the `CMD` does not define an executable, it should be defined by the `ENTRYPOINT`
-	- In case of multiple `CMD` statements, only the last one gets executed.
+	- In case there are multiple `CMD` statements, only the last one gets executed.
+	- It can be overwritten from the command line when a Docker container runs.
 - `ENTRYPOINT` configures a container that'll run as an executable.
 	- Unlike `CMD`, an `ENTRYPOINT` command does not get ignored by additional parameters that are specified in the `docker run` command.